-Improve the sound insulation of breeze block walls by adding mass to the wall by applying the thin direct to wall panels, or by installing one of the acoustic wall systems if you have more living space and if the noise levels you are trying to reduce are high.
+Improve the sound insulation of breeze block walls by adding mass to the wall.
+Installing thin direct to wall panels will increase mass to the area.
+Alternatively use one of the acoustic wall systems if you have more living space.
+Acoustic walls also offer higher levels of soundproofing.

-The sound insulation of a stud wall can be increased by applying the direct to wall panels to the face of the wall, for a higher level of noise reduction use a combination of acoustic insulation, soundbreaker bars, acoustic plasterboard and the thin NSSW1+ wall panel.
+Increase the sound insulation of party walls by applying direct to wall panels to the wall.
+For a higher level of noise reduction use a combination of acoustic insulation, soundbreaker bars, acoustic plasterboard and the thin Noisestop 1+ wall panel.

-Remove the plasterboard from one side of the wall and insulate the existing stud wall, filling the cavity with DFM acoustic insulation, attaching soundbreaker bars to the stud and hanging acoustic plasterboard or soundproofing panels form the bars to complete the installation.
-This method will greatly increase the sound reduction between the rooms increasing the privacy in your home.
+Remove the plasterboard from one side of the wall and insulate the existing stud wall.
+Fill the cavity with DFM acoustic insulation.
+Attach soundbreaker bars to the stud and hang acoustic plasterboard or soundproofing panels form the bars to complete the installation.
+This method will greatly increase the sound reduction between the rooms, increasing the privacy in your home.
 To find out more about soundproofing stud walls, click here.

-If you are considering soundproofing a wall the issue of flanking noise should be considered, sound can transfer over, under and around a wall through the floor and ceiling voids.
-It is not every property that suffers from flanking noise, but you should consider treatment for this problem if you are considering soundproofing your walls.
+Flanking noise is sound transferring over or under a wall through the floor and ceiling voids.
+It is not every property that suffers from flanking noise.
+You should consider treatment for this problem if you are considering soundproofing your walls.

-Reduce flanking noise by using acoustic insulation placed inside the floor and ceiling cavities, you do not need to fill the entire area, insulating up against the wall, coming back two feet into the room should be sufficient.
+Reduce flanking noise by using acoustic insulation placed inside the floor and ceiling cavities.
+Do not fill the entire area, insulating up against the wall, coming back two feet into the room should be sufficient.
 Fill the void with DFM acoustic insulation 100mm80kg/m³, cut the slabs to fit until you have filled the cavity.
 This should be enough to block and absorb noise transferring through this area.

 Help and advice

-We hope that this how to article has been of some help, if you rquire any more help or assistance please contact us to discuss your requirements.
-If you would like to speak to an adviser please give us a call, we will be happy to discuss your options.
+We hope that this how to article has been of some help, if you require any more help or assistance please contact us to discuss your requirements.
+If you would like to speak to an adviser please give us a call.
+We are happy happy to discuss your options.
 For more helpful how to guides please read the following articles, how to soundproof a party wall and how to soundproof a stud wall.